skeeto/skeeto.github.com/_posts/2022-05-22-My-take-on-where-s-all-the-code-.markdown

 Here's a simplified depth-first traversal calling `printstat`.
 (The real one has to make decisions about when to stop and summarize, and it's dominated by edge cases.)
-I initialize the stack with the root directory, then loop until its empty.
+I initialize the stack with the root directory, then loop until it's empty.

 ```c
 int n = 0;  // top of stack